1966 in the Vietnam War: December

 U.S. and ARVN troops crossed the border into the Svay Rieng Province of Cambodia in pursuit of a fleeing VC force, and conducted a ground and air assault on the village of Ba Thu.

 Operation Marigold, a secret attempt to reach a compromise solution to the war, failed after attempts by Polish diplomat Janusz Lewandowski and the Italian ambassador in Saigon, Giovanni D'Orlandi, in collaboration with American ambassador Lodge.

+USS Mahnomen County was driven ashore near Chu Lai by surf and high winds of Typhoon Pamela.
+Attempts to refloat it during January 1967 were unsuccessful and the ship was stripped and demolished.